gil0mendes/Initium/docs/initium-protocol.md

  * EBP is 0.
  * ESP points to a valid stack mapped in the virtual address space set up by the boot loader.
-    - LAOS magic value at offset 4.
+    - Initium magic value at offset 4.
     - Tag list pointer at offset 8.

 Other machine state is not defined.
 In particular, the state of GDTR and IDTR